 In 2020 and 2021, we launched five MyHealth Bundles in partnership with Vanderbilt:

 Prenatal, delivery and postnatal care

 Total joint replacement of the hip and knee

 Surgical weight loss

 On January 1, 2022, we’ll add three more for:

 Zero out-of-pocket costs

-A dedicated patient navigator to guide patients through the process
+A dedicated patient navigator to guide you through the process

-All health care services provided by Vanderbilt Health providers (including surgery and pre- and post-operative care)
+All services performed by Vanderbilt Health providers (including surgery and pre- and postoperative care)